 How big can a double storey extension's footprint be?

 ‘Planning rules limit how far a two storey extension can project, and how close it can be to the boundary, so as to prevent a loss of light to neighbouring properties.
-It must project no further back than a line set at 45 degrees horizontally from the centre of neighbouring windows – the so-called “sight lines”.’
+It must project no further back than a line set at 45 degrees horizontally from the centre of neighbouring windows – the so-called “sight lines”,' explains Michael Holmes.

-How much will a double storey extension cost?
+How much would a double storey extension cost?

-Labour and build costs vary across the UK – and the design, build spec and materials you choose will affect the final price.
+Labour and build costs for double storey extensions vary across the UK – and the design, build spec and materials you choose will affect the final price.
 As a guide, the finished build cost per square metre for a standard-quality double storey extension will be £1,320 to £1,620; for a good quality design it’s £1,620 to £1,860; and for excellent quality, £1,860 to £2,100.

 So, for a standard 4m x 5m footprint double storey extension (so a gained space of 40m square over both floors), you could expect to pay upwards of £53,000 for build costs alone.
 This is without professional fees and VAT or interior fit out costs (more on this below), however, and in some parts of the country, such as London, costs will start much higher.